 Though bulkier and more expensive, the planar magnetic design yields greater transient precision, range and overall sound quality since the audio signal vibrates the diaphragm directly.

-The Audeze LCD4 (link to check the price on Amazon) is a great pair of planar magnetic dynamic headphones.
+The Audeze LCD4 (link to check the price at B&H Photo/Video) is a great pair of planar magnetic dynamic headphones.

 Audeze is also featured in My New Microphone’s Top Best Headphone Brands In The World.

 For an in-depth article on moving-coil dynamic headphones, check out My New Microphone’s Complete Guide To Planar Magnetic Headphones (With Examples).